 April 28 marks the World Day for Safety and Health at Work and also Workers’ Memorial Day in honour of all employees who have lost their lives while performing their duty.

-The day was first marked by the International Labour Organization (ILO) in 2003 in a bid to help limit instances of injury, infection and death at workplaces around the world.
+The day was first marked by the International Labour Organization (ILO) in 2003, recognizing the great challenge in limiting instances of injury, infection and death at workplaces around the world.

-The 2020 theme is “Stop the pandemic: Safety and health at work can save lives” with all businesses urged to address their risk assessment, OHS, HSE, WHS and general operations standards to help fight against the spread of the virus.
+The 2020 theme is “Stop the pandemic: Safety and health at work can save lives” with all businesses urged to address their risk assessment, OHS, HSE, WHS and general operations standards to help combat the COVID-19 pandemic.

-Safe Work Australia has outlined three key measures businesses can adopt to help prevent this spread, including:
+Safe Work Australia has outlined three key measures businesses can adopt in their working environment to prevent and control this spread, including:

 - Providing the materials and education for proper cleanliness and hygiene